csijh/pecan/README.md

 # Pecan
-Peacn is designed to help with the development of parsers.
-Currently, only a packed Java version and the documentation are available:
+Pecan is designed to help with the development of parsers.
+A Java program is available as a jar file, and there is documentation on the project web site:

 - [pecan.jar](//csijh.github.io/pecan/pecan.jar)
 - [documentation](//csijh.github.io/pecan/)